Nun-z/Nun-z.github.io/README.md

 RetroArch and PPSSPP are available and functional, with the others being WIP.

-A guide is a WIP.
+A guide is no longer WIP, cancelled.